Course overview

 Career outcomes

 Promising career opportunities await in the areas of both criminology and cyber security.
 As a graduate, you may find employment in areas such as government agencies, state and federal police, security and intelligence agencies, research and policy development, correctional services, community services, and private security and consultative industries.
-You will also be equipped for more technical roles such as security analyst, security systems manager, security system developer/programmer, anti-virus software developer or computer forensic specialist.
+You will also be equipped for more technical roles such as security operations analyst, security systems manager, security system developer/programmer, anti-virus software developer, penetration tester or cyber security specialist, to name a few.

 Professional recognition